constructo/pump/README.md

 Pump is a modern take on the dataflow programming paradigm.
 A Pump program is rendered to a directed graph that determines how the data will be routed through the connected operators; thus Pump totally forsakes both imperativity and sequentiality thus enabling a more intuitive and friendlier type of programming.

+Why is it called Pump? its sort of a pun/reference to the PUSH instruction which deals with one single stack/thread of execution while PUMP concurrently routes data through the various flow of a  program in a single tick.

 Highlights:
 - Pump itself is the textual scripting language compiled to a directed graph that PumpVM executes; so that visual dataflow nocode tools could be created for the PumpVM.
 - Continuation interrupts allows Pump to create domain specific abstraction layers over asynchronous flows.